 What is AiMesh?

-Probably the important one is the self-optimization property, which analyses all the nodes connected to the network and, based on the signal strength, the distance between the routers, the number of connected clients, the available radios, the overcrowded channels (and more), it helps create optimized paths which ensure that the data gets to the destination as fast as possible.
+Probably the most important one is the self-optimization property, which analyses all the nodes connected to the network and, based on the signal strength, the distance between the routers, the number of connected clients, the available radios, the overcrowded channels (and more), it helps create optimized paths which ensure that the data gets to the destination as fast as possible.
 Furthermore, by adding more nodes, you also allow the network to create more paths for the data and cover a lot more space than you could with a single router.
 The last important element of a mesh system is the self-healing property, which ensures that in case a node fails, the data still reaches its destination.
 To do so, the network detects that a node has gone offline and it searches for the nearest and least crowded router in order to re-route the data to its destination (therefore, the user won’t experience any downtime).

 The AiMesh handles the backhaul traffic differently depending on the type of routers used to create the mesh network: if the system is dual-band, then the AiMesh will choose one of the two radio bands for backhaul and, in case you have the node wired, then it will automatically use the Ethernet backhaul feature (you can choose between Auto and Ethernet for the Connection Priority in the user interface).
 If the AiMesh is used on two or more tri-band Asus routers, then one of the two available 5GHz radios will be used for backhaul (if the Ethernet connection is not available).

 So, it’s clear that the AiMesh functions quite similarly to the dedicated WiFi systems, but, while I will give Asus credit for using pre-existing devices for this new tech (it’s not an easy thing to pull off), this is still a work-in-progress software and it may prove to be a bit more unstable than some already polished systems (such as Google WiFi or Eero), so the user may need to experiment a bit before being able to have a completely stable mesh network.
-Don’t get me wrong, setting up the AiMesh on a couple of routers shouldn’t need more than two to three clicks, but, if you’re unlucky, you may need to either disable some feature or use an older firmware for the pairing to be done (especially if you’re using the RT-AC68U).
+Don’t get me wrong, setting up the AiMesh on a couple of routers shouldn’t need more than two to three clicks, but, if you’re unlucky, you may need to either disable some features or use an older firmware for the pairing to be done (especially if you’re using mixed routers).
 If you don’t mind playing a bit with the settings of your router, give AiMesh a shot, otherwise, if you prefer to do a one-time setup and forget about the device, then you may still need a dedicated WiFi mesh system.

 Note: The AiMesh was previously known as the AMAS project, but, just as the HiveSpot got renamed to Lyra, Asus decided to rename it as well.